IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_group.rst

 Parameters
 ----------

+  default (False, bool, None)
+    Specifies whether its default resource group or not

+  state_ (False, str, None)
+    State of the resource group

+  tags (False, list, None)
+    None

   name (True, str, None)
     (Required for new resource) The name of the resource group

-  tags (False, list, None)
-    None

   id (False, str, None)